auth0/docs/articles/hosted-pages/password-reset.md

 ## Enable the Password Reset Page

-Using the [Auth0 Dashboard](${manage_url}/#/password_reset), you can enable your Hosted Password Reset Page by flipping the toggle switch.
+Using the [Auth0 Dashboard](${manage_url}/#/password_reset), you can customize your Hosted Password Reset Page by flipping the toggle switch.

 ![Hosted Password Reset Page](/media/articles/hosted-pages/password-reset.png)

 ## Edit the Password Reset Page

-Once you've enabled the Password Reset Page for your tenant, you'll be able to use the text editor built into the Auth0 Dashboard to change your HTML, style your page using CSS, and alter the JavaScript used to retrieve custom variables.
+Once you've flipped the customization toggle for the Password Reset Page, you'll be able to use the text editor built into the Auth0 Dashboard to change your HTML, style your page using CSS, and alter the JavaScript used to retrieve custom variables.
 After you've made your changes, and make sure to click _Save_.

+Note that the page works for basic use cases without being customized.
+The included scripts are updated as required by Auth0.
+However, when the customization toggle is flipped on, you then become responsible for the updating and maintenance of the script, as it can no longer be automatically updated by Auth0.
+This includes updating the version for any included script, such as the reset password widget.

 ### Custom variables